jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 ## The Ideas from Neoclassical Economics are Blocking The Natural Wave

-The Marginal Revolution overturned Classical Economics (which we are advancing) and introduced ideas that led to the following corrupted concepts of Neoclassical Economics:
+The Marginal Revolution overturned Classical Economics (which we are reviving) and introduced ideas that led to the following corrupted concepts of Neoclassical Economics:

 - [Profit Maximization](/social/economics/fallacies/profit-maximization-is-absurd) and [Equity Trading](/social/economics/principles/part-3/chapter-11b/) in Microeconomics
 - [Liquidity Preference](/research/keynes/general-theory/chapter-02) in Macroeconomics